Clinics & Services

 Here are ways in which we can help:

 - Child Development.
 The practice is involved in monitoring the development and welfare of young children.
 The Health Visitors visit shortly after a baby has arrived home, and they will co-ordinate clinics etc. The baby's own doctor will perform an examination in the surgery at about 6-8 weeks old, prior to the vaccination programme.
-The Health Visitors can be contacted 01252 533040
+The Health Visitors run regular drop in Clinics in the area and can be contacted 01252 533040.

 - Childhood Immunisation.
 The practice runs its own immunisation clinics and children will be recalled to these at the appropriate time.
 The practice nurses will personally give the injections.